Data-Driven-Materials-Science/SALAS/README.md

 # Satellite_Detection_Add-on
-Supporting Github Repository for "Automated and Refined Application of Convolutional Neural Network Modeling to Metallic Powder Particle Satellite Detection" Manuscript
+Supporting Github Repository for "Automated and Refined Application of Convolutional Neural Network Modeling to Metallic Powder Particle Satellite Detection" Article.

+This repository contains 3 Sections: "SEM", "examples", and "data".
+ * The SEM folder contains copies of all (unaugmented) Scanning Electron Microscope (SEM) micrographs that were implemented and used in the corresponding article.
+These images are all in .png format held at a constant resolution of 1024x768 resoltuion.
+ * The examples folder contains examples for code to implement new features elaborated upon in the corresponding article.
+These features include, converting predictions to annotations and exporting them, comparing image segmentations to ground truth data at a pixel level, quantifying performance imporvements over time by comparing multiple models performances at the same time, as well as interpretting calculated performance data into graphs that are easier to understand.
+It is important to note, these are add-on features to the orignial AMPIS framework.
+Installation instructions, as well as instructions on training and evaluating a model, can be found here: https://github.com/rccohn/AMPIS.
+ * The data folder contains segmentation results of the final model as well as the validation set used in the corresponding paper.
+These results can be compared to the ground-truth answers in the validation set recieve the same performance scores detailed within the article.